enjaku4/rabarber/CONTRIBUTING.md

 - Update the documentation if necessary.
 - Commit the changes and submit a pull request.

-By submitting a pull request, you indicate that you waive any rights or claims to the modifications you made and transfer the copyright of those changes to the Rabarber gem copyright owners.
+By submitting a pull request, you agree that your contribution is licensed under the same MIT license as the project, and that you have the right to submit it under that license.

-If you are unable or unwilling to transfer these rights, please refrain from submitting a pull request.

 ## Local Development